Table of Contents

-Think of it like an old treasure trunk where the only one who has the key and access is you.
+Think of it like an old treasure trunk where you are the only one with the key and access.
 Common types of cold storage are hardware storage and paper wallets – more about these later.

-Since cryptocurrencies are online digital assets, they are very much susceptible to digital harm.
+Since cryptocurrencies are online digital assets, they are susceptible to digital harm.
 So, securing them using cold storage is the way to go.
-Until traditional banks allow you to store your crypto safely, this is your best method to safeguard your online assets.
+Until traditional banks allow you to store your crypto safely, this is the best way to safeguard your online assets.

 What makes cold storage safe?

 As mentioned earlier, cold storages are the safest way to secure your cryptocurrencies because they are not connected to the internet.
 Only you, the owner, have access to it.
-Keeping your Bitcoins and other coins offline minimizes online threats as hackers cannot access them.
+Keeping Bitcoins and other coins offline minimizes online threats, as hackers cannot access them.

 Of course, there are still third-party wallets available to safe-keep them.
-But the danger with that is that once they go down, they will be taking your coins forever for whatever reason it may be.
-Unless there is a curator is appointed, there is no easy way of getting them back.
-The biggest event where this happened was the downfall of the cryptocurrency exchange Mt Gox that went bankrupt in 2014.
-The victims who lost their coins are still waiting for a solution to this day.
+But the danger with that is that once they go down, they will take your coins forever for whatever reason.
+Unless a curator is appointed, there is no easy way of getting them back.
+The biggest event where this happened was the downfall of the cryptocurrency exchange Mt Gox which went bankrupt in 2014.
+The victims who lost their coins are still waiting for a solution.

-Do you plan to save your digital assets for long-term holding and not for everyday spending or transactions?
+Do you plan to save your digital assets for long-term holding, not everyday spending or transactions?
 In that case, the common best practice is to store them in cold storage.
-So, putting your Bitcoins in cold storage will give you an extra layer of protection.
+So, putting your Bitcoins in cold storage will give you extra protection.